sam81/pychoacoustics/pychoacoustics/doc/adding_experiments.rst

 Adding support for the Constant Paradigm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-So far our frequency discrimination experiment supports only two paradigms: the "Transformed Up-Down", and the "Weighted Up-Down" paradigm.
+So far our frequency discrimination experiment supports only adaptive paradigms.

 Adding support for the constant paradigm, in which the frequency difference between the standard and comparison stimuli is fixed across a block of trials is easy.
 All we need to do is add "Constant m-Intervals n-Alternatives" to the